GM sees first European profit in 2016 after years of losses

 "GM is still very much in a 'show me' status with the investment community," Gabelli & Co analyst Brian Sponheimer said.
 "That it has the confidence to target a profitable Europe is promising, but solid execution by this unproven management team will ultimately win over investors."

-Shares of GM were up 1.8 percent at $32.50 in the afternoon.
-The stock is down about 20 percent this year and trades below its autumn 2010 initial public offering price of $33.
+Shares of GM were up 2.6 percent at $32.78 at midday.
+The stock is down more than 20 percent this year and trades below its autumn 2010 initial public offering price of $33.

 Investors and analysts also worry that GM is at the peak of its product cycle, having launched new versions of its full-size pickup trucks and SUVs, key profit generators for the company.
-GM President Dan Ammann said those views are "sadly mistaken," pointing to plans to offer new or refreshed models at a rate of about 30 to 50 percent of the automaker's annual volume through 2019.
+GM President Dan Ammann said those views are "sadly mistaken," pointing to plans for 178 new or refreshed product launches from 2015 to 2019.

 "We have an absolute onslaught of product that is coming at us," he said.
 "This is not the end.
 It's just the very beginning."